International Council of Management Consulting Institutes

-The practice of management consulting is about "helping organizations to improve their performance, operating primarily through the analysis of existing organizational problems and the development of plans for improvement." with the purpose of "gaining external (and presumably objective) advice and access to the consultants' specialized expertise."
+The practice of management consulting is about "helping organizations to improve their performance, operating primarily through the analysis of existing organizational problems and the development of plans for improvement — with the purpose of gaining external (and presumably objective) advice and access to the consultants' specialized expertise."
 It follows therefore that there is scope for an international organization to promote and foster competence in the management consulting profession.

 History

 In May 1987, thirty-two management consultants from ten countries met to explore the common ground between professional institutes which were known to certify individual management consultants.
 At the end of the two-day meeting the delegates proposed the formation of an International Council of Management Consulting Institutes to improve the certification of management consultants around the world.
 IMCs of seven countries formed the founding members of the new Council.

 In 1989 the Council organizational structure including membership requirements and application process were in place.
 Membership had grown to ten IMCs with four applications pending.
 The thirty delegates from eleven countries who attended this session ratified the structure and membership criteria, agreed to establish ICMCI as a Swiss Verein and approved the ICMCI Code of Professional Conduct.
 This ICMCI Code became the first and still may be the only international code of conduct of any profession.

 In 1993 the ICMCI strategic plan was adopted by the members.
 The features of this plan included: international Standards, support and adherence by Member Institutes, increased international recognition with support (by international influencers and Member Institutes) for certification of competent management consultants to the CMC (Certified Management Consultant) a title originating from our Canadian Member who were delighted to enable ICMCI to use the title worldwide.

 From 1999 to 2003 the standards for the competence qualification CMC were developed and agreed.
 A quality assurance programme was developed to ensure that all awarded the CMC were to an equivalent standard: the first business qualification to achieve this.
 The CMC is a benchmark of management consultancy competence, objectivity, independence, and professionalism.

-In July 2001, ICMCI was granted Special Consultative Status by the United Nation's Economic and Social Council (ECOSOC).
+In July 2001, ICMCI was granted Special Consultative Status by the United Nations' Economic and Social Council (ECOSOC).
 ICMCI since then has provided research based research papers in support of the UN, or its member bodies, objectives.